 11. Create an Online Course

-And if you want to increase your income and grow your business, you could create multiple courses on different topics.
+And if you want to increase your income and grow your business, you could create multiple online courses on different topics.
 This would give you a passive income stream that could eventually grow into a full-time income.

-Public.com offers fractional shares and the ability to start investing with any amount.
+Public.com offers fractional shares so anyone can start investing.
 You'll love the social aspect that makes it possible to connect with other investors.
 Get a free stock slice worth up to $300 when you open an account through our link.